Cavity Nesting Birds

 The European starling and house sparrow are aggressive introduced species that compete with native cavity nesting birds.
 They will harass and even attack and kill native cavity nesters, in an effort to nest.
 Both the starling and the house sparrow start adopting nesting sites well before our native birds start searching out nesting locations.
 Their populations are so large that our native cavity nesters don't have much of a chance to compete with them.

-European Starlings can be prevented from using bird houses meant for bluebirds by the size of the hole.
+European Starlings can be prevented from using nest boxes (bird houses) meant for bluebirds by the 1 1/2" entrance hole.
 For larger sized holes, using a nest box trap is the only solution.
 Learn more about European Starling Control.

-House Sparrows cannot be prevented from using bird houses meant for bluebirds other than using a nest box trap.
+House Sparrows cannot be prevented from using nest boxes (bird houses) meant for bluebirds as they can enter a 1 1/2" hole.
+Using a nest box trap can be used to prevent them from nesting.
 Learn more about House Sparrow Control.